Organ donation: India

-In the year 2000 through the efforts of an NGO called MOHAN Foundation state of Tamil Nadu started an organ sharing network between a few hospitals.
-This NGO also set up similar sharing network in the state of Andhra Pradesh and these two states were at the forefront of deceased donation and transplantation programme for many years.
-As a result, retrieval of 1,033 organs and tissues were facilitated in these two states by the NGO.
+In the year 2000 through the efforts of a non-governmental organization called MOHAN Foundation state of Tamil Nadu started an organ sharing network between a few hospitals.
+The MOHAN Foundation also set up similar sharing network in the state of Andhra Pradesh and these two states were at the forefront of deceased donation and transplantation programme for many years.
+As a result, retrieval of 1,033 organs and tissues were facilitated in these two states.

 Similar sharing networks came up in the states of Maharashtra and Karnataka; however, the numbers of deceased donation happening in these states were not sufficient to make much impact.
 In 2008, the Government of Tamil Nadu put together government orders laying down procedures and guidelines for deceased organ donation and transplantation in the state.
 These brought in almost thirty hospitals in the programme and has resulted in significant increase in the donation rate in the state.
 With an organ donation rate of 1.15 per million population, Tamil Nadu is the leader in deceased organ donation in the country.
-The small success of Tamil Nadu model has been possible due to the coming together of both government and private hospitals, NGOs and the State Health department.
+The small success of Tamil Nadu model has been possible due to the coming together of both government and private hospitals, non-governmental organizations and the State Health Department.
 Most of the deceased donation programmes have been developed in southern states of India.
 The various such programmes are as follows:

 In the year 2012 besides Tamil Nadu other southern states too did deceased donation transplants more frequently.
 An online organ sharing registry for deceased donation and transplantation is used by the states of Tamil Nadu and Kerala.
 Both these registries have been developed, implemented and maintained by MOHAN Foundation.
 However.
 National Organ and Tissue Transplant Organization (NOTTO) is a National level organization set up under Directorate General of Health Services, Ministry of Health and Family Welfare, Government of India and only official organization.

 Organ selling is legally banned in Asia.
 Numerous studies have documented that organ vendors have a poor quality of life (QOL) following kidney donation.
 However, a study done by Vemuru reddy et al shows a significant improvement in Quality of life contrary to the earlier belief.
 Live related renal donors have a significant improvement in the QOL following renal donation using the WHO QOL BREF in a study done at the All India Institute of Medical Sciences from 2006 to 2008.
 The quality of life of the donor was poor when the graft was lost or the recipient died.

 In India, there are six types of life saving organs that can be donated to save the life of a patient.
 These include Kidneys, Liver, Heart, Lungs, Pancreas and Intestine.
 Off late, uterus transplant has also been started in India.
 However, uterus is not a life saving organ as per the Transplantation of Human Organs Act (2011).

 Recently a scoring system, Seth-Donation of Organs and Tissues (S-DOT) score, has been developed to assess hospitals for best practices in tissue donation and organ donation after brain death.